Deduktiva/magnolia-python/Python/Doc/tutorial/modules.rst

 the *first* time the module name is encountered in an import statement. [#]_ (They are also run if the file is executed as a script.)

-Each module has its own private symbol table, which is used as the global symbol table by all functions defined in the module.
+Each module has its own private namespace, which is used as the global namespace by all functions defined in the module.
 Thus, the author of a module can use global variables in the module without worrying about accidental clashes with a user's global variables.
 On the other hand, if you know what you are doing you can touch a module's global variables with the same notation used to